SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

     - units should be properly formatted using sub-/super-scripts and using negative exponents instead of the / operator, though the unit name should use the / operator for consistency.
-    - post a message to the sasview developers list with the changes
+    - please post a message to the SasView developers mailing list with your changes.

-- **default** is the initial value for the parameter
+- **default** is the initial value for the parameter.

   - **the parameter default values are used to auto-generate a plot of the model function in the documentation.**

-- **[min, max]** are the lower and upper limits on the parameter
+- **[min, max]** are the lower and upper limits on the parameter.

-  - lower and upper limits can be any number, or -inf or inf.
+  - lower and upper limits can be any number, or *-inf* or *inf*.

   - the limits will show up as the default limits for the fit making it easy, for example, to force the radius to always be greater than zero.

-- **"type"** can be one of: "", "sld", "volume", or "orientation"
+- **"type"** can be one of: "", "sld", "volume", or "orientation".

   - "sld" parameters can have magnetic moments when fitting magnetic models;
-    depending on the spin polarization of the beam and the $q$ value being examined, the effective sld for that material will be used to compute the scattered intensity
+    depending on the spin polarization of the beam and the $q$ value being examined, the effective sld for that material will be used to compute the scattered intensity.

   - "volume" parameters are passed to Iq(), Iqxy(), and form_volume(), and have polydispersity loops generated automatically.

   - "orientation" parameters are only passed to Iqxy(), and have angular dispersion.